rubenwardy/minetest_modding_book/_en/quality/releasing.md

 Screenshots should be 3:2 (3 pixels of width for every 2 pixels of height) and have a minimum size of 300 x 200px.

-The screenshot is displayed in the mod store.
+The screenshot is displayed inside of Minetest as a thumbnail for the content.

 ## Uploading